BeXXsoR/FriendlySnakes/README.md

 TODO: Add info about installer (different GitHub repo)

 ## How To Play
+The game is mostly self-explanatory.
+Just try it out and see what happens :).

+If you still like to know some infos beforehand, go ahead:
 The game is played on one device.
 Each player controls their snake with four keyboard keys.
-The default keys are shown below.
-To customize the keys, choose "Controls" in the start menu.
+The default keys and colors are shown below.
+To customize them, choose "Controls" in the start menu.

 |Action|Player 1|Player 2|Player 3|Player 4|
 |:-----|:------:|:------:|:------:|:------:|